 Can openers, bottle openers, and corkscrews sound like obvious items to take camping, but in my experience they can so often be the devices that are most often forgotten.
 Alternatively, you may just want to invest in a multi-tool device, such as a Swiss Army Knife, which will give you the ability to open cans, bottles, and wine, and may come in useful for other stuff too.

 My recommendation to those looking for a Swiss Army-style knife would be the Victorinox Multi-Tool SwissChamp Pocket Knife.
 This well-designed and durably constructed multi-tool product has a bottle opener, can opener, corkscrew, screwdriver, pliers, scissors, wood saw, magnifying glass, and much more.

 I keep mine on my keychain and it's saved my bacon on many occasions over the years.
 This is a tool for most situations and they are made from stainless steel and don't break easily like they do with some of the cheaper products.

 12 Camping Coffee Percolator Pot

-Here some other items that you should consider taking on your camping adventure.
+Here are some more pieces of equipment that you might want to consider taking on your camping adventure: